rizkalipa/restful-php/README.md

 docker exec restful-app php migrations/migration.php
 ```

+Note : if create table/insert not working properly, there is manual migration sql file inside /migrations

 ## Running With XAMPP, MAMP etc.
 Put this folder inside ``` htdocs ``` and make sure web server and database server is active.